 My secret is to use the “Flexible Dates” search option on Southwest’s site which you can find it on the homepage – it is circled in red in the image above.

 Searching by the month will show you the best dates to travel to get the most out of your points.
-As you can see, I can fly from Orlando to Raleigh for only 3,081 points on many days in June.
+As you can see, I can fly to Orlando from Raleigh Durham for only 3,081 points on many days in June.

 That means I can take up to TWELVE one-way flights with the 40,000-point sign-on bonus!

 When you redeem your points for a flight, you will still have to pay a $5.60 security fee each way.
-So a roundtrip flight to Orlando to visit Disney World costs me $11.20 per person – not too shabby!
+So a roundtrip flight to Orlando to visit Disney World costs me $11.20 per person.